JOKERSEV7/Odin-Project-Etch-A-Sketch/README.md

 # Odin-Project-Etch-A-Sketch
-learning Js by creat an Etch-A-Sketch Project following the OdinProject courses
+learning Js by creating an Etch-A-Sketch Project following the OdinProject courses